 |Pregnancy (approximately 284 days)||9.3|

 To make progress the first step is to measure reproductive performance

-Seasonal mating and foetal aging together are paramount for accurate measurement of breeder performance, and for identifying areas for improvement.
+Seasonal mating and foetal ageing together are paramount for accurate measurement of breeder performance, and for identifying areas for improvement.

 Individual NLIS identification is necessary for tracking lifetime performance.
-Foetal aging 12–13 weeks after bulls have been removed will identify all current pregnancies in seasonally mated herds.
-With continuous mating, foetal aging will not pick up all pregnancies plus it is harder to define the mating period unless ‘late’ pregnant cows are culled.
+Foetal ageing 12–13 weeks after bulls have been removed will identify all current pregnancies in seasonally mated herds.
+With continuous mating, foetal ageing will not pick up all pregnancies plus it is harder to define the mating period unless ‘late’ pregnant cows are culled.